What Exactly Is Hypnosis?

 So let's forget the word hypnotized and go back to the word mesmerized.
-Being mesmerized is being able to focus on a book, a TV show or even the sound of someone's voice, to the point where you can block out the surrounding things that could easily distract you.
+Being mesmerized is being able to focus on one spot as I've explained earlier, to the point where the surrounding things have become blurry, out of focus.
+Or by focusing on a book, a TV show or even the sound of someone's voice, to the point where you can block out the surrounding things that could easily distract you.
 When you have done so, your body relaxes and together, you have entered a "hypnotic state of mind."

 You were "captivated" by that book or by the sound of someone's voice.
 You were "mesmerized" by that person's beauty.
 He has a very "hypnotic" voice.
 See?
 They all mean the same thing.

 Yoga instructors get you into this state of mind by focusing only on your breathing and poses.